Gion Tennis Inc.

 Enjoys what he or she does (You should be able to clearly see this thru coach/student interaction)

 The ability to establish rapport will make it much easier to coach a child.
+The energy from the coach should be reflected thru the students.

 Patience